raiValek/CarND-Behavioral-Cloning-P3/README.md

 Angle Correction: 0.1216

-Another good side effect is to avoid the bias of driving staight.
-Since we are driving always in the center of the road, most of our steering angles will be near zero.
+Another nice side effect is that it weakens the overall tendency of driving straight.
+Since we are driving always in the center of the road, many of our steering angles will be near zero.
 Very small steering angles dominate the data.

 ![Angles in recorded Data](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/org_data.png)

-By shifting every image ramdomly and changing the steering accordingly we get a much bigger variaty of steering angles in the data.
+By shifting every image randomly and changing the steering accordingly we get a much bigger variety of steering angles in the data.

 ![Angles in after Augmentations](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/hist_aug_data.png)